Unstaging Changes in Git: A Step-by-Step Tutorial

 $ git add -i

-1. Choose from various options depending on what you’d like to modify within staged files:
+1. Choose from options depending on what you want to do:

 • (s)tatus: Show how modified files would look after applying actions.